vpaeder/telinkpp/README.md

 - CMake (for compilation, optional) - https://cmake.org
 - Doxygen (for docs, optional) - http://doxygen.nl

 Note that you need a system on which TinyB works.
 In practice this means some blend of Linux with the BlueZ stack.
-I tested it on Raspbian.
+I tested it on Raspbian Buster with BlueZ 5.50.

 # Compiling
 This can be done easily with CMake using the provided CMakeLists.txt file.